November 5-6, 2021, Boston University, Boston, MA

 Featured plenary panels

 Reconsidering the Nordic Model

-Discussion on the impact of neoliberalism and the endurance of the Nordic model.
+The conference will open with a plenary panel considering the impact of neoliberalism and the endurance of the Nordic model.

 - Torben Iversen (Harvard University)

 - Cathie Jo Martin (Boston University)

 The conference will also include a second plenary panel considering the role of the Nordic model in a globalizing world.

 - John Campbell (Dartmouth College)

 - Haldor Byrkjeflot (University of Oslo)

 Haldor Byrkjeflot, University of Oslo